erossini/agile/waterfall/waterfall.md

 # Waterfall

-The waterfall process was first time introduced by _Dr.
+The waterfall process was introduced for the first time by _Dr.
 Winston W. Rice_ on a paper published in 1970.
 In simple words, the **Waterfall** Model is a _software development process_.
 The waterfall process emphasizes these principles that a logical step should be taken in all the sequential steps of the Software Development Life Cycle (SDLC), such as the steps coming down from the rising waterfall process.

 The logical nature of the sequencing process used in the waterfall method cannot be denied, and it is common in the industry, a somewhat simple design in the beginning.
-This approch has a solid strcuture:
+This approach has a solid structure:

 - **requirements**: During this initial phase, the application's potential requirements procedure is analyzed in detail and written into a specific document, which is the basis for all future developments.
 The result is usually a document of requirements that explains what the application should do, but not how it should be done.
 - **system design** (also known as **design** or **analysis**): a complete and very detailed analysis of the system is performed to properly develop the models and business logic that will be used in the software application.
 Also, the architecture of the software must be define in each part and then it must be documented